csvspecs/awesome-csv/SERVICES.md

 - Excel to Markdown - [(Link)](https://exceltomd.com/csv-to-markdown) - free browser-local converter that turns CSV files into Markdown tables.
 No signup or server upload; it also provides header and column-alignment controls before copy or download.

+- CSV / JSON / XML Converter - [(Link)](https://nutilz.com/csv-json-xml-converter) - free tool that converts between CSV, JSON, and XML in any direction.
+No signup; files are processed in memory and discarded immediately, never stored or logged.